ETHIOPIA – The South

 Harar is the birthplace of the khat plant.
 The original domesticated coffee plant is also said to have been from Harar.

-Climate is subtropical highland climate with afternoon temperatures warm to very warm throughout the year whilst mornings are cool to mild.
+The climate is subtropical highland climate with afternoon temperatures warm to very warm throughout the year whilst mornings are cool to mild.
 Rain falls between March and October with a peak in August, whilst November to February is usually dry.

 48.54% Ethiopian Orthodox, 44.56% Muslim, and 6.14% Protestant.

 The old walled city of Harar is divided into 5 quarters which are further divided into about 59 neighborhoods called toya, which are often named after a Muslim shrine or a prominent tree serving as a local landmark.
-In the late 1960s, it was still possible to walk around the outside of the city walls on foot in an hour.
+In the late 1960s, it was still possible to walk around the outside of the city walls on foot for an hour.
 By the early 1980s, though, this was no longer possible because the city had begun to expand.

 Some buildings are directly attached to the outside of the wall.
 A walled compound (abāt) consists of several residences, which share the same walls but are not interconnected, but are arranged around a courtyard, and share one or two kitchens, which are disconnected from the residences.
 Sometimes several compounds are joined into a “block” of compounds.
 Building materials are local stone and plaster that is whitewashed.
 Ceilings are made of varnished wooden planks and floors are traditionally red earth often tiled.